Vasudev2007/UGP-1-Scoliosis-Project/README.md

   <img width="877" height="455" alt="image" src="https://github.com/user-attachments/assets/3fcb6c3c-9bb1-410f-9e62-4f68d204ab26" />
 </div>

-The convention that we used for axis alignment is as follows:
+The convention used for axis alignment is as follows:
-* **Y-axis:** Negative normal of ground plane
+* **Y-axis:** Negative normal of the ground plane
 * **X-axis:** Lateral axis (from left half to right half)
 * **Z-axis:** Spine axis (from head to pelvis)

-This was the second most difficult part of our project after the AIX.
-We tried different approaches here.
-Part-3 can be divided into four sections which are as follows:
+Part 3 is divided into four critical sections:
-1. Y-axis estimation of far mesh
+1. Y-axis estimation of the far mesh
-2. X-axis estimation of far mesh
+2. X-axis estimation of the far mesh
-3. Z-axis estimation of far mesh
+3. Z-axis estimation of the far mesh
 4. Alignment of near mesh with far mesh and transfer of axis

 #### Approach 1: User Point-Prompts (Manual Alignment)

-All 4 steps are point prompt based:

-* **Step-1: Ground plane estimation (Y-axis estimation)** Ground plane estimation on far view mesh via user point-prompts and applying RANSAC on the prompted points and fitting a plane through those points.
+* **Step 1: Ground plane estimation (Y-axis):** Ground plane estimation on the far view mesh via user point-prompts, applying RANSAC on the prompted points, and fitting a plane.
   <div align="center">
     <video src="https://github.com/user-attachments/assets/dd799ff7-8163-4b09-94db-104bff3c622e" controls="controls" muted="muted" style="max-width: 100%;"></video>
   </div>

-* **Step-2: Simultaneous execution of Sections 2, 3 and 4** We used the idea of giving 4 point prompts on the user far mesh and near mesh simultaneously.
-User will have to give 4 points of far mesh which were as follows: Left shoulder, Right shoulder, neck center and pelvis center.
-These same corresponding points were to be given on the near mesh in the same order by the user.
+* **Step 2: Simultaneous execution of Sections 2, 3, and 4:** The user provides 4 point prompts on the far mesh and near mesh simultaneously (Left shoulder, Right shoulder, neck center, and pelvis center).

-  Using these 4 points and normalization of mesh size we aligned near and far mesh with each other.
-Using these 4 points also we defined the axis:
+  Using these 4 points and normalizing mesh size, we align the near and far mesh.
+The axes are defined as:
-  1. Left-shoulder and Right shoulder points helped to define the direction of X vector
+  1. Left-shoulder and Right-shoulder points define the X vector direction.
-  2. Pelvis-center and Head-center points helped to define the direction of Z vector.
+  2. Pelvis-center and Head-center points define the Z vector direction.

   <div align="center">
     <video src="https://github.com/user-attachments/assets/40c62192-7ce6-4550-8524-a7573c9b2c11" controls="controls" muted="muted" style="max-width: 100%;"></video>
   </div>

-  *GUI Demonstration:* This was our first-draft of the end-to-end pipeline for Phase-1.
-I made it into a Gradio based GUI, here is the demonstration video for it:
+  *GUI Demonstration:* Below is the first draft of the end-to-end Phase 1 pipeline, built into a Gradio GUI:
   <div align="center">
     <a href="https://www.youtube.com/watch?v=YLP0G1gguTc">
       <img src="https://img.youtube.com/vi/YLP0G1gguTc/maxresdefault.jpg" alt="Scoliosis Pipeline Demo" width="600">